Shape-memory alloy

 In metallurgy, a shape-memory alloy (SMA) is an alloy that can be deformed when cold but returns to its pre-deformed ("remembered") shape when heated.
-It may also be called memory metal, memory alloy, smart metal, smart alloy, or muscle wire.
+It is also known in other names such as memory metal, memory alloy, smart metal, smart alloy, and muscle wire.
+The "memorized geometry" can be modified by fixating the desired geometry and subjecting it to a thermal treatment, for example a wire can be taught to memorize the shape of a coil spring.

 Parts made of shape-memory alloys can be lightweight, solid-state alternatives to conventional actuators such as hydraulic, pneumatic, and motor-based systems.
-They can also be used to make hermetic joints in metal tubing.
+They can also be used to make hermetic joints in metal tubing, and it can also replace a sensor-actuator closed loop to control water temperature by governing hot and cold water flow ratio.